Hired as a full-stack developer a week after the coding bootcamp in Barcelona

-What were you doing before Le Wagon and what led you to enroll?
+What were you doing before Le Wagon Barcelona and what led you to enroll?

 My background is in Geography and GIS (geospatial data), and before Le Wagon I worked for a couple of tech companies in California in positions that included creating maps for self-driving cars, and analyzing geospatial data for Apple Maps.
 I quickly realized the importance of programming skills in the field of GIS - my peers with these skills were given more opportunities to advance and take on interesting challenges, while I was quickly becoming bored.
 I learned a little programming during these positions, and also attempted to learn on my own outside of work, but I wasn't making much progress and was craving a new challenge.